 The add-on wasn’t enough.
 The comment dogged him in debates and primaries to come.
 Cuba remains a minefield, at least for American politicians.
 The stiffening of America’s embargo—yet another Trump finger-to-the-eye of an Obama achievement, yet another instance of his cruelty—is one more reason to long for that man-child to be swept into history’s dustbin.

 But questions linger for even the brief visitor to Cuba.
 Long after the last Sanders presidential yard sign comes down, his remark lingers.

-Cuba presents North American visitors (and not just tourists) with many questions.
+Cuba presents North American visitors with many questions.
 The answers will take more than one visit, at least for this quick-shot tourist.

 TAKE A DEEPER DIVE into the lively streets of Havana with the video (below) mentioned in the photo-essay.
-It includes an interview with Susan Werner about her fascination with Cuba, and an excerpt from her evocative, powerful song, “Cuba Is.”
+It includes an interview with Susan Werner about her fascination with Cuba, and an excerpt from her evocative and powerful song, “Cuba Is.”